simonhai/cpen400a-fall2017-assignment1/README.md

 **Submission instructions:**
 * For each assignment, create a branch called *assignment-{number}* (case-sensitive, note the hyphen), for ex: assignment-1, assignment-2, * etc.
-    * The TA's use a shell script to automate the checkout process, so it is important that the branch name follows the format.
+    * The TA's use a shell script to automate the checkout process, so it is important that the branch name follows the format
+    * You can create as many branches as you want, but we will only mark the branch that follows this naming format
 * Make sure you push your changes to that branch before midnight (11:59 PM) on the date of the assignment deadline - late submissions will not be accepted.
 * We will be downloading the code on the midnight of the due date, any changes to code after that point will not be considered for marking.